chrwoizi/naytrading/NAYtrading.AI/README.md

 Download Python 3.x from https://www.python.org/downloads/ and run the installer.

-Drag your model folder(s) onto client_on_dropped_models.bat or run client.py from the console:
+Drag your model folder(s) onto predict_dropped.bat or run predict.py from the console:

 ```sh
 # replace %1 with your buying model directory path, e.g. model20180629121604